-You will see the easiest way to Enable and Disable Nagle’s Algorithm on Windows 10 here.
-When you get a PC with Windows 10 as the Operating System, you expect every tool in your computer to be unconventional and useful.
+You will see the easiest way to Enable and Disable Nagle’s Algorithm on Windows 10 and 11 here.
+When you get a PC with Windows 11 or 10 as the Operating System, you expect every tool in your computer to be unconventional and useful.
 But a bitter truth is that all the features in it are not convenient.
-One such useless feature is the Nagle’s Algorithm that slows down your internet speed and prevents you from quickly responding.
+One such useless feature is Nagle’s Algorithm that slows down your internet speed and prevents you from quickly responding.

 Before proceeding further, Let’s understand what Nagle’s Algorithm is in very simple words.
 It is designed to control the productivity of TCP/ IP networks by decreasing the packets that need to be sent over a network.
 This algorithm is justified by saying that it properly utilizes the TCP/ IP packets and prevents small TCP/ IP packets from flooding your network.
 Sending these smaller packets (tiny grams) is advantageous only in some particular scenarios such as on slower networks but overall, it is useless to many.
 Read –

-Enable and Disable Nagle’s Algorithm on Windows 10
+Enable and Disable Nagle’s Algorithm on Windows 11 and 10

-Here is How to Enable and Disable Nagle’s Algorithm on Windows 10 –
+Here is How to Enable and Disable Nagle’s Algorithm on Windows 11 or 10 –

 At first, let’s see some general information about Nagle’s Algorithm and why it is useless to many –